 - 1/2-1 cup spinach , chopped

 - Press the dough around the edges of a 9-inch tart pan or pie dish.
 Place on a baking sheet.
 Pierce the bottom of the pie crust with a fork.
 Bake 5 minutes and then remove from oven.
 Set aside.

-- Meanwhile, melt the butter in a small frying pan over medium heat.
+- In a small frying pan, melt the butter over medium heat.
 Add onions and sauté 2 minutes.
 Stir in ham and bacon pieces and cook an additional 3 minutes, or until the onions have caramelized.
 Remove from heat and let cool slightly.

-- In a large bowl, whisk together the eggs and half and half.
+- In a large bowl, whisk together the eggs and half-and-half.
 Stir in cheddar, mozzarella, parsley flakes, pepper, spinach, and the ham mixture.
-Then pour into the tart pan.
+Pour into the tart pan.

 - Bake 25 to 35 minutes, or until the top is golden brown and a toothpick inserted in the center comes out clean.
 Remove from oven and let cool slightly.
 Enjoy while warm!